 The Kauai North Shore Community Foundation created the Fit Fund to give grants to other non-profits that enhance the fitness and health for residents of the north shore of Kauai.
 Applications are now closed for the 2019 Fit Fund – stay tuned as we announce the winners.

-The Fit Fund helps north shore canoe clubs affected by the April 2018 flood.
+The Fit Fund helped north shore canoe clubs affected by the April 2018 flood.

-The Hanalei Elementary School receives the first Fit Fund grant for 2018!
+The Hanalei Elementary School received the first Fit Fund grant for 2018.

 In 2017, the Foundation also donated a total of $10,000 through the Fit Fund to five non-profit organizations. >>More